02A

 BILLION METRIC TONS OF CARBON

-The Mammoth’s massive size, thunderous gait and vast migration patterns were active benefactors in preserving the health of the Arctic region.
-The Mammoth Steppe was once the world’s largest ecosystem - spanning from France to Canada and the Arctic Islands to China.
+The mammoth’s massive size, thunderous gait and vast migration patterns were active benefactors in preserving the health of the Arctic region.
+The mammoth steppe was once the world’s largest ecosystem - spanning from France to Canada and the Arctic Islands to China.
 It was home to millions of large herbivores.
 And these animals were key to protecting an ecosystem so vast, it affected, if not almost controlled, the climate.

 THE